High School Student Summer Program July 19 - 25, 2015

 Highlights of the Department of Hospitality Management:

-- Beginning in Fall 2014, students can focus their hospitality education through three specific specializations - food and beverage management, lodging and resort management, and event management.
+- Students can focus their hospitality education through three specific specializations - food and beverage management, lodging and resort management, and event management.

 - Second oldest hospitality management program in the US (founded in 1926).